-Expulsion of a student with disabilities is equivalent to a change in educational placement and, therefore, requires special procedures.
+However, students who bring weapons to school or a school function, knowingly possess or use illegal therefore, requires special procedures.
 Before a student with disabilities may be expelled, an IEP team must determine whether or not there is a connection or causal relationship between the disabling condition and the misconduct.
 If it is determined that there is a causal relationship between the student's misconduct and the student's disability, the student would continue to receive services in the regular school setting.
 If the behavior is not related to the disability then the student is subject to regular discipline.
 However, provisions must be made to allow the student to continue to progress in the regular curriculum and meet the goals of the IEP.
-The district will continue to provide a free and appropriate education as set forth in a student's IEP to expelled students with disabilities.